stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/03-migrate-logging.md

 If builds successfully (you will see `BUILD SUCCESS`), then let's move on to the next issue!
 If it does not compile, verify you made all the changes correctly and try the build again.

-Once it builds, let's move on to the next issue!